ToonWeyens/PB3D/README.md

 * Renamed broadcast_l to broadcast_log and extended it with broadcast_int, broadcast_real
 * Reimplemented generic tests of calc_deriv and conv_FHM to module test.
 * Fixed bug in calc_ang_grid: the parallel angle is always the first angle.
-* Tests now use global variables "debug_x" where "x" is the name of the routine tested.
+* Tests now use global variables 'debug_x' where 'x' is the name of the routine tested.
 * Implemented successful testing of g_V.
 * Moved checking of HELENA to testing routine.
 * Implemented checking of Jac_F also for Helena and it is found to be correct.